1. Lutheran Senior Services

 Lutheran Senior Services is a faith-based, mission-driven not-for-profit network that specializes in enhancing life for seniors, ages 62-plus.
 With 19 locations in Missouri and Illinois, we offer quality choices and exceptional support for retirement living.
 Through affordable housing sites, in-home services and senior living communities, they provide a person-centered approach to a comprehensive continuum of life choices.
 Building upon a tradition of excellence for more than 150 years, Lutheran Senior Services is fulfilling its Christian mission of Older Adults Living Life to the Fullest.

-Today’s sermonette is given by Rev. Mark Junkin on Zion Lutheran Church in Vassar, KS.
+Today’s sermonette is given by Rev. David Kummer of Concordia Lutheran Church in Wilmington, DE.

 21 And he said to them, “Is a lamp brought in to be put under a basket, or under a bed, and not on a stand?
 22 For nothing is hidden except to be made manifest; nor is anything secret except to come to light.
 23 If anyone has ears to hear, let him hear.”
 24 And he said to them, “Pay attention to what you hear: with the measure you use, it will be measured to you, and still more will be added to you.
 25 For to the one who has, more will be given, and from the one who has not, even what he has will be taken away.”